mzluong/RobotNavigationKNN-PCA/README.md

 # RobotNavigationKNN-PCA
-Using dataset from kaggle and modified it by class size
+Using dataset from kaggle and modified it by class size by cloning on excel